galaxyproject/galaxy-hub/src/tutorials/g101/index.md

 |<small>**Figure 48**.
 To import a history simply click "Import history" link.</small>

 ## If things don't work...

-...you need to complain.
+ - ...create an issue by clicking "New issue" button [here](https://github.com/galaxyproject/galaxy-hub/issues)
+ - ...complain.
 Use [Galaxy's BioStar Channel](https://usegalaxy.org/biostar/biostar_redirect) to do this.